 That said, Slack’s enforcement is minimal.
 It notes, “If you learn that anyone younger than 16 has unlawfully provided us with personal data, please contact us and we will take steps to delete such information.”
 I wouldn’t advise you to use a service and violate its rules, but it’s also clear this is Slack’s attempt to comply with regulations without the burden of enforcing them.

 Slack’s main limitation for family use is the lack of any way to group photos and videos.
 You can upload and view media, but there’s no gallery feature.
 If that’s important, you can paste in links to galleries stored elsewhere, including shared iCloud albums, or use Flickr.
 Flickr’s new owners, SmugMug, have robust privacy rules and show ads only on the limited Flickr free tier.
 Your family could purchase a single Flickr Pro account ($50 a year), and share photos in private albums.

 Start a Slack Workspace and Invite Your Family

-If I’ve convinced you to give Slack a try, talk to your family, and make sure that all the people you want to be part of this are willing to install and use the apps.
+If I’ve convinced you to give Slack a try, talk to your family and make sure that everyone is willing to install and use the apps.
 Like any change, it may require some persuasion, but explaining just how evil Facebook is may help.
 You may also want to encourage them to read this article.
 I recommend promising to help those who are less experienced technically get set up.

 You can also start small: you don’t have to invite everyone at once, and it may be a good idea to begin with your nuclear family or some of the savviest family members and then build from there.